fpetitjean/ProximityForest/README.md

 100,000 times faster than current state of the art models Elastic Ensemble and COTE.

-When using this repository, please cite:
+When using this repository, please cite (this will change this later, to a jounral reference):
 ```
 @article{DBLP:journals/corr/abs-1808-10594,
   author    = {Benjamin Lucas and